JoyitaF/JoyitaF.github.io/_projects/1_project.md

 related_publications: false
 ---
     As part of my undergradutate thesis work, I explored ways to fully automate 3D CT Kidney Abnormal Region Localization using deep learning techniques.
     The KiTS21 dataset is utilized for training.
+We are also conducting an external validation with another dataset.
     We are aiming to show our findings in a journal paper soon.

 <div class="row">